patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 As I said before, **objects** folder will store all the references that exist, it should be our yellow pages.
 First, let's understand how to read it.
 There is a folder called **10**, and after that a file that has the name of **ddd6d257e01349d514541981aeecea6b2e741d**, if you put both together you are going to end up with our hash that we found in the *index* file.

-Just for our curiosity, this hash is calculated based in the following format `{TYPE} {SIZE}{NULL_CHAR}{CONTENT}`, the type will tell git if the hash points to a tree or a blob, the tree can have multiple blobs (like a folder), and a blob is a file.
+Just for our curiosity, this hash is calculated based on the following format `{TYPE} {SIZE}{NULL_CHAR}{CONTENT}`, the type will tell git if the hash points to a tree or a blob, the tree can have multiple blobs (like a folder), and a blob is a file.
 In our case, the string that defines this hash is the following:

 ```python
 import hashlib